lupyuen/lupyuen.github.io/src/sensor.md

 _Is there an easier way to test any NuttX Sensor?_

-This is how we test __any NuttX Sensor__, without rewriting our Zig Sensor App...
+This is how we test __any NuttX Sensor__, without rewriting our app...

 ```text
 nsh> sensortest -n 1 baro0